lgtmbro/ikhokha-test-customer-comments/README.md

 ##### 3. Concurrency

 Our social media pages are becoming more popular!
-We expect our daily comment files to become huge, resulting in long processing per file.
+We expect our daily comment files to become huge, resulting in long processing times per file.
 The current code processes the files sequentially.
 Change the implementation to process them concurrently using separate threads and consolidate the results.
-Bear in mind that at any given time, there can be thousands of comments files in the docs folder.
+Bear in mind that at any given time, there can be thousands of comment files in the docs folder.